-Statewide school-level data on pupil seclusion and restraint during the 2020-2021 school year may be found in the file above, in addition to an official statewide data analysis conducted by DPI.
-Keep in mind that due to the COVID-19 pandemic, some Wisconsin schools canceled in-person instruction and shifted to virtual learning.
-Therefore, the number of in-person days is unknown for each district, making it difficult to compare incident rates across schools and to the previous academic year.
+Statewide school-level data on pupil seclusion and restraint during the 2021-2022 school year may be found in the file above, in addition to an official statewide data analysis conducted by DPI.
+Due to the COVID-19 pandemic, some Wisconsin schools may have canceled in-person instruction and shifted to virtual learning.
+Therefore, the number of in-person days is unknown for each district, making it difficult to compare incident rates across schools and to the previous academic years.
 Each record contains the total number of incidents of seclusion and restraint in a given school, as well as the number of students involved, disaggregated by students with disabilities.
-Data was collected by DPI from 10/1/2021 - 12/1/2021 via a Qualtrics survey administered to all District Administrators in Wisconsin.
+Data was collected by DPI from 10/3/2022 - 12/1/2022 via a survey administered to all District Administrators in Wisconsin.

 Summary of Changes: This document provides a summary of the change made through 2019 Wis.
 Act 118.

 Comparison Chart Document: This document provides a side-by-side comparison of the new requirements compared to the requirements under the previous law, 2011 Wis.
 Act 125.

 Resources for Practices that Support the Reduction of Seclusion and Restraint

 Wisconsin School Mental Health Framework: The framework includes six components of a Comprehensive School Mental Health System (CSMHS) and provides guidance on implementing them from a trauma sensitive lens.

 Trauma Sensitive Schools: By becoming a trauma sensitive school, schools can become a protective factor for students exposed to traumatic events and increase the social and emotional and academic skills of the entire school body.